 - 1 tsp Rosemary finely chopped

 - Take the steak out of the fridge 30 minutes prior to grilling.

 - Season the steak with salt and pepper on both sides.

-- Place the steak on the hot part of the griddle, keeping the filet to the cooler or outer edge.
+- Place the steak on the indirect side of the grill.